Transition to Adulthood

 Currently, over 270 colleges and universities open their doors to students with intellectual and developmental disabilities.

-Think College is a high recommended website by many organizations including the NDSC.
+Think College is a highly recommended website by many organizations including the NDSC.
 They have extensively organized all the post secondary education programs throughout the country by state.
-Through their college search tab you can locate post secondary programs within your area for your loved one.
+Through their college search tab, you can locate post secondary programs within your area for your loved one.

 Scholarship and Grants